Scare tactics: one person's

 windmills

-over the alternatives, any day.
-We're ALL gonna have a hard time
+over the fossil carbon alternatives, any day.
+We're ALL gonna have

 surviving